SEI-R-2-22/u4_lesson_django_REST_API/README.md

 ## URLs

-Let's go ahead at how we will access these views -- through the URLs!
+Let's go ahead and see how we will access these views -- through the URLs!

 In Django, the URL's deviate from the ones we've seen in other frameworks.
 They use stricter parameters where we have to specify the types of parameters.
 This